stooged/PS5-Server32/README.md

 <br>

-it is for the <a href=https://github.com/ChendoChap/pOOBs4>PS4 9.00 OOB Exploit</a>.
+it is for the <a href=https://github.com/Cryptogenic/PS5-4.03-Kernel-Exploit>PS5 4.03 Kernel Exploit</a>.

 <br>